 Friday afternoon, Peter is hosting a fun driftwood sculpture class - kids are welcome too.
 You'll work with small driftwood maerials that can be transported home in your car.
 Joinery skills will be useful when making larger works at home.
 Peter creates large scale sculptures and functional furniture at his home studio.
 Meet at Brickworks, the main Eye of the Whale hub in Friday Harbor.

 Alchemy Art Center is a non profit community art center serving the creative arts community since 2018.
 Their facilities include a communal ceramics studio, a photography darkroom, and a printmaking studio.
 Year round classes and artist residences enrich island life and provide access to space and equipment with a mission to preserve San Juan Island as an accessible place for artists, which in turn creates a richer and more creative island culture.
 In collaboration with Eye of the Whale, Alchemy teachers are hosting workshops at their forested site, and at the main Brickworks event hub in Friday Harbor.
-Events held at Alchemy Arts are listed below.
-Alchemy artists and also teaching on Friday and Saturday at the Brickworks, the central makery for Eye of the Whale.
+Events held at Eye of the Whale, and out at Alchemy Art are listed below.
+Alchemy artists are teaching on Friday and Saturday at the Brickworks, the central makery for Eye of the Whale.

 Learn how to make your paint with plants from your environment in this fun hands-on class!
 Using natural materials to create artwork can be a great way to connect with your ecosystem.
 This class is designed to re-incorporate art supply making into artmaking practices.
 Held at Alchemy Arts Center.
 Taught by Katey Rissi.